How Our Technology Improves Metagenomics

-Our systems are designed to compartmentalise individual microbes, enabling you to separate the fast- and slow-growing microbes to eliminate competition.
+Our Cyto-Mine® system is designed to compartmentalise individual microbes, enabling you to separate the fast- and slow-growing microbes to eliminate competition.
 We’ve developed a unique platform that works on a miniature scale, helping you to save money while increasing throughput.
 By tapping into the microbial diversity that is masked and eliminated using other systems, our technology gives you the competitive edge in the pursuit of novel products with commercial value.

 The Unique Benefits of Our Systems for Metagenomics